vedran97/A3C_ROS/src/a3c_moveit/Readme.md

 2. a3c_ik_validation:
     1. "roslaunch a3c_moveit ik_validation.launch" ;  Launch robot with robotiq gripper in rviz with moveit motion planner plugin and fake controllers
     2. Once the terminal stops printing stuff, run "rosrun a3c_moveit rvizIKValidation.py" in another terminal
+    3. This python script generates joint trajectories for drawing a circle using the EEF , and then sends these trajectories to Moveit's group interface.
+The circle generation logic is the same as kinematics_validation/ikValidation.py
 3. pick_and_place:
     1. "roslaunch a3c_moveit pick_and_place_gazebo.launch" ;  Launch robot with robotiq gripper in rviz with moveit motion planner plugin, gazebo instance and effort controllers
     2. Once the terminal stops printing stuff, run "roslaunch a3c_moveit pick_and_place_gaz_node.launch" in another terminal